sitecrafting/weglot-php/examples/README.md

 ## Description

-Here is some example of use for Weglot API.
+Here are some use cases for Weglot API

 Each example is independant and can be used out of this repository.
 We use `.env` to get Weglot API Key or other credentials and `composer` for dependencies.